 We also climbed higher to the valley where we could enjoy a beautiful sunset.
 When there were nobody else around anymore, we put up our tent under one of the biggest trees.

 Soon we heard a Wolf howling on the top of the closest mountain and then a couple of different Wolves answering from the other tops further.
-Then it was quiet for a long time until we heard a distant Spotted Eagle Owl.
+Then it was quiet for a long time until we heard a distant Arabian Eagle Owl.
 We tried to walk closer but soon found out that the bird was very far.
 We had thought the call of this owl is much weaker as the bird we had heard earlier had sounded so weak, but it seemed to carry a long way anyway.

 Soon after we had got into our tent, an Arabian Scops Owl started to call right above us.
 I thought it will keep us awake all night, but luckily it stopped calling soon.
 At night we woke up when a herd of Camels passed our tent.
 And then a couple of them stayed under the tree and started eating the lowest branches.
 They were jumping to their back-feet to reach the branches and it was very noisy.
 We couldn’t make them to go away, so we moved to sleep into our car, as we were a little bit worried if camels could somehow stumble with our tent-strings.
 They are quite heavy animals…

-We woke up a couple of times to listen and heard a couple of Arabian Scops Owls and once the Spotted Eagle Owl was calling much closer.
+We woke up a couple of times to listen and heard a couple of Arabian Scops Owls and once the Arabian Eagle Owl was calling much closer.
 We walked again after it, but it stopped and was later calling much further again.

 Early in the morning we walked around the spring and tried to see the Bruce’s Green Pigeons better.
 They were as shy as before and other birds were different kind of calls of Lesser Whitethroat, a Song Thrush, a Reed Warbler and the other birds seen already in the evening. soon we packed and were driving again.